WOLCOTT — Not only is Sam Zachery leaving Tri-County’s football program, he’s leaving it for a new sport.

 “Fortunately, I had two groups of kids who were very athletic and were used to winning at the lower levels.”

-Eric Davis led the Cavaliers to a 5-5 finish the year before Zachery took over.
+Former TC coach Eric Davis led the Cavaliers to a 5-5 finish the year before Zachery took the position.

-“He definitely picked up where coach Davis left off,” LeBeau said.
+“He definitely picked up where coach David left off,” LeBeau said.
 “He had kids buy into his system and they were successful.”